 What is covered by Vitality Life Insurance?

 Looking at the life insurance products offered by Vitality, in the main they are similar to the products offered by other companies; namely life insurance, income protection insurance and whole of life insurance.
+Vitality's life insurance products include terminal illness benefit as standard which is in keeping with what you would expect from most good quality life insurance products so that an early death claim can be made if the policyholder is expected to live for less than 12 months.
 The one exception is Vitality’s version of critical illness insurance, which it calls Serious Illness Cover.
 Serious Illness Cover was Vitality’s flagship product when it entered the UK insurance market in 2007.
 I will look at the Serious Illness Cover in more detail in the next section.

-- Life insurance - this type of policy pays out if any of the lives assured die within the policy term.
-The amount of life insurance can remain level (known as level term assurance), decrease over time (known as decreasing life assurance) or remain level but paid out in instalments rather than a one-off lump sum in the even of death (known as family income benefit)
+- Term life insurance - this type of policy pays out if any of the lives assured die within the policy term which is the period of time the life insurance will continue for.
+The amount of life insurance can remain level (known as level term assurance), decrease over time (known as decreasing life assurance) or remain level but paid out in instalments rather than a one-off lump sum in the event of death (known as family income benefit)

-- Whole of life - this type of policy has no term in which you have to die in order for it to pay out.
+- Whole of life - this type of policy has no term, within which you have to die for it to pay out.
 It will pay out whenever you die and therefore tends to be more expensive.

-- Income protection - this will pay out a regular income which equates to a percentage of your salary in the event that you are unable to work due to an accident or ill-health.
+- Income protection - this will pay out a regular income which equates to a percentage of your salary if you are unable to work due to an accident or ill-health.